EvaldN/DesignPatternsEvald/README.md

 ##### Factory Method Pattern
 **Purpose**: The Factory Method Pattern will be used to create workout routines dynamically based on user inputs.
 It solves the problem of creating objects without specifying their concrete classes, allowing for flexibility and extensibility in creating various types of workouts.
 ##### Observer Pattern
-**Purpose**: The Observer Pattern will be implemented to update the application live after each input of the user (for example, creating, altering or deleting a workout).
+**Purpose**: The Observer Pattern will be implemented to update the application live after each input of the user (for example, creating, altering or deleting a workout or a profile).
 This will allow the application to have a much more pleasant user experience and prevent the UI from getting bloated by adding extra pages and buttons.
+The observer pattern will also ensure that on each input of the user the application will save the changes into a .csv file.
 ##### Decorator Pattern
 **Purpose**: The Decorator Pattern will be implemented to let the user choose which data they would like to see about their workouts modularly.
 For example, the user can choose to display descriptions of their excercises or images, or even both.
 ### Class Diagram